FanatiQS/VerbalEyes-Scroll-Controller/configuration system.md

 # Scroll configuration over HTTP
 This file documents ideas on how configuration over HTTP could work.

+* ESP can have both access point and connect to existing network.
+It could setup an access point and serve a configuration webpage that uses simple POST request with same structure as serial data.
+The issue is security.
+USB configuration is good since it requires physical access.
+There could be a password required, but that requires setting a password for the device and might be overlooked by most.
+It could also not set up the access point if the password is not set up.
+Initially, the network config does not work, but if the user wants it, they could enable it by configuring a password over usb.

 ## Security for HTTP configuration
 * It is very important to be able to lock down access to configuring the device over HTTP.
 * The best way is probably to have some kind of signin, like there is for routers, teradek vidu and so on.